 Workplace performance and mental health go hand in hand.
 As the conversation around mental health becomes more prevalent in the workplace, it’s important to understand how your company addresses the mental health needs of its employees.
 Lack of resources and communication surrounding mental health can result in absenteeism, reduced productivity and poor attitudes.

 It’s no secret that many employees are stressed and burned out due to lack of support and management of mental health at work.
-In honor of Mental Health Awareness Month, account coordinator Carson Brown shares 4 ways to ensure your team are taking care of themselves so they can bring the healthiest version of themselves to the workplace.
+In honor of Mental Health Awareness Month, account manager Carson Brown shares 4 ways to ensure your team are taking care of themselves so they can bring the healthiest version of themselves to the workplace.

 1. Allow flexibility for your team